 The Backfire G2 is comfortable, has a great grip, and it feels 100% solid at high speeds.
 Its large wheelbase, big wheels, and wide trucks aid in handling even the nastiest of bumps and cracks.
 This was one of our favorite boards to shred.

-Following closely behind the top boards the Skatebolt received a 6 out of 10.
 The Skatebolt isn't especially comfortable to stand on, but we did like the flex and we felt that it was an overall smooth ride.

 The Teamgee H5 has a jarring and unpleasant ride when going over bad pavement, so we weren't particularly drawn to it unless we knew we were going to be going over smooth roads.
 However, it is comfortable enough that we didn't hate riding it for longer periods, provided the road was smooth.